pikaia79/baud/doc/Architecture.md

 Any field can be indexed and morever full-text search is a first-class citizen.

-Partitions
+* Schema

-primary key = partition key, or primary key = partition key + sort key
+A scalar field is defined as the primary key and a scalar field as the partition key (route key, 16bit integer).

-Each primary key field must be a scalar.
+Other fields are either single-value or multi-value.

 ## Concepts